nodejs/node/doc/api/http.md

 method returns a falsy value, the socket will be destroyed instead of persisting it for use with the next request.

-`socket` can be an instance of {stream.Duplex} which is a superclass of Socket.
+`socket` argument can be an instance of {stream.Duplex}, a superclass of Socket.

 ### agent.reuseSocket(socket, request)
 <!-- YAML